mobimeo/fs2-gtfs/site/docs/documentation/rules/dsl/embedded/index.md

 ---
 layout: docs
-title: Rule DSL
+title: Embedded DSL
 ---

 * Contents
 {:toc}

-# The rule DSL
+# The embedded DSL

+The embedded DSL allows you to write scala code to type-safely create rule sets in a convenient way.

 Rules are grouped in rule sets, applying to a specific file in GTFS data.
 The DSL helps you write your rules in scala in an easy and typesafe way.